OfficeDev/script-lab/README.md

 There are a bunch of ways you can contribute to Script Lab:

 - File bugs & suggestions (see more in "[Report a bug, or suggest a feature](#report-bug)" above).
 - Contribute new samples, or improve existing one.
-Please submit a pull request to the [office-js-snippets repo](https://github.com/OfficeDev/office-js-snippets); more info in the [README](https://github.com/OfficeDev/office-js-snippets/blob/master/README.md) of that repo.
+Please submit a pull request to the [office-js-snippets repo](https://github.com/OfficeDev/office-js-snippets/pulls); more info in the [README](https://github.com/OfficeDev/office-js-snippets/blob/master/README.md) of that repo.
 - Spread the word!
-Whether through writing a blog post (#external-posts), recording a video, tweeting about us, or sharing snippets with colleagues or the [StackOverflow](https://stackoverflow.com/questions/tagged/office-js) community -- we want more of the world to use Script Lab!
+Whether through writing a blog post ([examples](#external-posts)), recording a video, tweeting about us, or sharing snippets with colleagues or the [StackOverflow](https://stackoverflow.com/questions/tagged/office-js) community -- we want more of the world to use Script Lab!
 - Help improve the documentation.
 If you feel like this README or the [CONTRIBUTING.md doc](CONTRIBUTING.md) could use more details, please send a pull request!

 Finally, if you want to contribute code (bug fixes, features, localization, etc.), please see [CONTRIBUTING.md](CONTRIBUTING.md) to get you up and running with a local copy of Script Lab -- and then send us a pull request.